Kinovea/kinovea-docs/source/userinterface/preferences/playback.rst

 **********************************************

 The cache memory is used to load the video content in system memory and speed up navigation.
 When the active video section (working zone) fits in the cache memory it will be automatically loaded into this cache.
+If the video section does not fit in the cache the memory will not be consumed.

 When using side by side comparison each playback screen can use at most half the memory amount configured.